waghostel/Vocabeey-ChromeBuildInAI/docs/IMPLEMENTATION_SUMMARY.md

     ↓
 removeSubsumedVocabulary(["vocab-id-123"])
     → Removes "an" from storage
+    → Calls removeDOMHighlight("vocab-id-123") ✨ NEW!
+        → Finds <span data-highlight-id="vocab-id-123">
+        → Replaces with plain text "an"
     → Dispatches 'vocabulary-removed' event
     → Shows notification: "Consolidated 'an' into larger phrase" ↓ createHighlight() creates "an apple" highlight
-    → DOM naturally nests the highlights
+    → Works with clean text (no nested highlights)
+    → Creates single clean highlight
     ↓
+Result:
-Result: Only "an apple" vocabulary card exists
+    ✅ Only "an apple" vocabulary card exists
+    ✅ Only "an apple" DOM highlight visible (no nesting)
 ```

 ### Deletion Flow